Hills cloud

-In astronomy, the Hills cloud (also called the inner Oort cloud and inner cloud) is a theoretical vast circumstellar disc, interior to the Oort cloud, whose outer border would be located at around 20,000 to 30,000 astronomical units (AU) from the Sun, and whose inner border, less well defined, is hypothetically located at 250 AU, well beyond planetary and Kuiper Belt object orbits—but distances might be much greater.
-If it exists, the Hills cloud likely contains roughly 5 times as many comets as the Oort cloud.
+In astronomy, the Hills cloud (also called the inner Oort cloud and inner cloud) is a theoretical vast circumstellar disc, interior to the Oort cloud and roughly aligned with the solar ecliptic plane, whose outer border would be located at around 20,000 to 30,000 astronomical units (AU) from the Sun, and whose inner border, less well defined, is hypothetically located at 250 AU, well beyond planetary and Kuiper Belt object orbits—but distances might be much greater.
+If it exists, the Hills cloud likely contains roughly five times as many comets as the Oort cloud.

 Overview

 The need for the Hills cloud hypothesis is intimately connected with the dynamics of the Oort cloud: Oort cloud comets are continually perturbed in their environment.
 A non-negligible fraction leaves the Solar System, or tumbles into the inner system where they evaporate, fall into the Sun, or collide with or are ejected by the giant planets.
 Hence, the Oort cloud should have been depleted long ago, but it is still well supplied with comets.

 The Hills cloud hypothesis addresses the persistence of the Oort cloud by postulating a densely populated, inner-Oort region—the "Hills cloud".
 Objects ejected from the Hills cloud are likely to end up in the classical Oort cloud region, maintaining the Oort cloud.
 It is likely that the Hills cloud has the largest concentration of comets in the whole Solar System.

 The existence of the Hills cloud is plausible, since many bodies have been found there already.
 It should be denser than the Oort cloud.
 Gravitational interaction with the closest stars and tidal effects from the galaxy have given circular orbits to the comets in the Oort cloud, which may not be the case for the comets in the Hills cloud.
 The Hills cloud's total mass is unknown; some scientists think it would be many times more massive than the outer Oort cloud.